omega8cc/boa/README.txt

 * Latest version of Nginx web server with upload progress and Boost support.
 * PHP-FPM 5.2.14 with APC, memcache, uploadprogress, suhosin and ionCube.
 * Maintenance & Auto-Healing scripts in /var/xdrago.
-* Automated daily backups for all databases in /data/disk/arch/sql.
+* Automated, rotated daily backups for all databases in /data/disk/arch/sql.
 * MultiCore Apache Solr with Tomcat.
 * Chive database manager in "db." subdomain.